Purim is most Jewish kids’ favorite holiday. It’s got it all — costumes, pastries, noise, games.

 Read on to learn a little bit about the holiday, the traditions associated with it, and how you can celebrate Purim in Charlotte.

-In 2021, Purim starts the evening of Thursday, February 25th, and ends the evening of Friday, February 26th.
+In 2025, Purim starts the evening of Thursday, March 13, and ends at nightfall on Friday, March 14.

 The greeting on Purim is “Chag Purim Sameach,” which means Happy Purim.